rlindooren/grpc-distributed-tracing-example/README.md

 This will allow Stackdriver to combine the tracing information.

 _When running this demo locally as described further down this will not be a problem._
-_It's more something to keep in mind when tracing deployed services from a client running in an environment different that the one where the services are running._
+_It's more something to keep in mind when tracing deployed services from a client running in an environment different than the one where the services are running._

 ```java
 static void runServer(final ServerBuilder serverBuilder) throws Exception {